jfallisg/nkir/README.md

 ## Requirements

+- xcode command line tools (if on Mac OS)
-- wget (installed with Homebrew if on Mac OS)
+- Homebrew (if on mac OS)
+- wget
 - git
 - nginx (if doing development to run a local mirror)